-We are aware of at least five reports in February 2018 of armed domestic violence (victim known to perpetrator):
+We are aware of at least six reports in February 2019 which we believe to be armed domestic violence and/or victim known to perpetrator, including:

 Licensed Gun Owners/Dealers/Legal Guns and Ammunition

-We are aware of at least five reports in February 2018 relating to licensed gun owners/dealers/legal guns and ammunition:
+We are aware of at least one report in February 2019 relating to licensed gun owners/dealers/legal guns and ammunition:

 Animal Death and Injury

-We are aware of at least one report in February 2018 of animal cruelty involving a gun:
+We are aware of at least one report in February 2019 of animal cruelty and/or death involving a gun:

 Sentences and Convictions

-We are aware of at least 28 reports in February 2018 of sentences and convictions for gun crime:
+We are aware of at least twenty-six reports in February 2019 of sentences and convictions for gun crime, including: